hubidu/bifrost-io/README.md

 ## Typical Use Cases

+### Categorize your tests in folders

+CodeceptJS lets you organize your test files in a folder hierarchy.
+You should use this to categorize your tests.
+E. g. you could

+  - Categorize by feature category
+  - Categorize by application/component and then by feature category

 ### Run tests in mobile emulation mode

 In order to run your web browser tests on a different device (using chrome emulation mode)